haosulab/ManiSkill2-Learn/README.md

 Updates will be posted here.

+May.
+25, 2023: MS1 environments now return robot base pose and end-effector tcp poses in the observations, so we modify `env/wrappers.py` to account for this change. *If you are submitting to our evaluation server, please make sure to use the latest `env/wrappers.py`, as previous versions of our code obtain these poses by querying robot links in the environment, which are not available for the environments on our evaluation server.

 Apr.
 10, 2023: Update `env/wrappers.py` to account for multiple robot arms (multiple end-effectors / multiple tool center points); fix IMPALA net to handle ManiSkill1 observation shape.

 Apr.
 10, 2023: Update README install instructions to symbolically link the ManiSkill2 asset directory to ManiSkill2-Learn, i.e., `ln -s ../ManiSkill2/data data`.
 This is because environments that require special assets will look for these assets in the current program running directory.
 Alternatively, you can add `export MS2_ASSET_DIR={path_to_maniskill2}/data` to your bashrc file, so that no matter in which directory you run the environments, the asset directory can always be found.